FiliTol/LN-pathfinding/README.md

 This first scenario is constituted by:
 - List of nodes
-- List of directed edges, each assigned with a fixed cost, a variable cost and an amount [thus every LN channel is described by two edges]
+- List of directed edges, each assigned with a fixed cost, a variable cost and an amount [thus every LN channel is described by two edges].
+The directed edges initially have capacity*0.5 of liquidity each.
 - Pair of sender-receiver nodes selected between a restricted group of nodes, the payment amount is chosen randomly
-- Consider every channel with always 50%-50% liquidity distribution between the peers

 #### Minimise cost